 Module Credits: The module is worth 15 CATS points.

 Module outline: This course will introduce you to major works of classical literature, and it will approach these ancient works through English translations which are themselves of historical and literary significance.
 You will read English translations of classical literature made during the sixteenth and seventeenth centuries.
 Teaching will take the form of 1 ½ hour seminars, and classes will be taught by Dr Botley.

 No knowledge of Greek or Latin is required, and students who have not taken the module EN101, Epic into Novel, will not be at a disadvantage.

 Assessment: The module is 100% assessed.
-From October 2019, the assessment pattern for this module will vary depending on which year you're in.
+The assessment pattern for this module will vary depending on which year you're in.
 Assessment will be: EITHER one 5000-word essay (for third years/finalists) OR one 4000-word essay (for second year/intermediate level students).